khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 Okay.
 Now let's work on a mini-project leveraging MS SQL - then see what Power BI can do with the data we pull.

-We have a table with the salary data of baseball players spanning over 100 years.
-Another table has the statistical performance of each baseball player.
+We have a table with the salary data of baseball players spanning about 40 years.
+Another table has the statistical performance of each baseball player spanning over a century.
 Let's look into our batters in particular.
 Only looking at years after 1984, which is when salary data became publicly available in the MLB, what is the correlation between the average number of home runs a player hits throughout their career, and their total career earnings?

 We have but four columns we're concerned with: Year, Home Runs, PlayerID (PK), and Salary.
 Let's see what we can do using the power of Common Table Expressions: